Adjustment of the way your upper and lower teeth bite together is called “Occlusal Equilibration” in dentistry.

 - Loosening teeth

-The procedure used to adjust a patients bite does not in any way promote tooth decay.
-As a general rule, the amount of tooth structure that is removed in an occlusal equilibration is very minimal (microns) and it is difficult for the patient to detect visually any changes in the teeth.
+The procedure used to adjust a patient’s bite does not promote tooth decay.
+As a general rule, the amount of tooth structure removed in an occlusal equilibration is minimal (microns), and it is difficult for the patient to detect visually any changes in the teeth.

 Patients who have had their bite adjusted usually confirm immediately that it feels much better and the above-listed symptoms disappear.